We are ready – Iceland is ready

 Guidelines to maintain health and safety on our tours

-At Icelandic Mountain Guides, we are doing everything we can to minimize the risk of infections on our tours so you can enjoy your adventure with ease of mind.
+At Icelandic Mountain Guides, we are aware that even if restrictions have been lifted here in Iceland and things are mostly back to normal the virus does still exist and we want to continue to do everything we can to minimize the risk of infections of all sorts on our tours so you can enjoy your adventure with ease of mind.

 Preparing guests for our scheduled departures:

-In Skaftafell we operate a shuttle service from our sales house to the glacier, in this bus, wearing a mask will be mandatory.
-If customers feel more at ease self driving to the glacier, following our vehicle, they are more than welcome to do so.
+In Skaftafell we operate a shuttle service from our sales house to the glacier.
+If customers feel more at ease self-driving to the glacier, following our vehicle, they are more than welcome to do so.

 We have gone through all our tour operations with the safety of our guests and staff in mind.
 To ensure everyone's safety, we have devised three versions of our processes to cover the different services included in each type of tour.

 Glacier Walks, Ice Climbing and similar day tours that do not require coveralls